View Victoria’s glossary of postgraduate research terms.

 An additional period granted after the candidate’s maximum period of enrolment has expired to allow for completion of the thesis.
 The candidate must re-enrol and pay additional fees.

 Academic and administrative body.
-There are seven teaching faculties at Victoria: Architecture and Design, Humanities and Social Sciences, Law, Science, Engineering, Education, and Commerce and Administration.
+There are eight teaching faculties at Victoria: Architecture and Design, Health, Humanities and Social Sciences, Law, Science, Engineering, Education, and Commerce and Administration.
 In addition, Toihuarewa is a Maori academic forum and university-wide faculty-equivalent.
 The term 'faculty' is not used to refer to individual academics.
 See also Home Faculty and Faculty of Graduate Research.

 Faculty of Graduate Research